 Mitigation activities Description Accomplishments Design and construction 1 Deteriorated pole replacements Replacement of poles that do not pass condition-based assessments to prevent pole failure.
-Replaced 1 pole in Tier 2 HFTD.
+Replaced 3 poles in Tier 2 HFTD.
 2 Pole loading assessments & remediation Structural assessment of poles to identify potential loading issues during high wind events.
 Replacement of poles that do not pass GO 95 wind loading design criteria to minimize the risk of pole failure.
 All pre-emptive pole loading assessments in the Priority 2.1 area of the Tier 2 HFTD were completed in 2020 and all pole loading issues have been mitigated.
 All poles that have been replaced since the initial assessment also had new pole loading performed.
 All future replacements will also require pole loading per GO 95.
 3 Overloaded transformer replacements Replacement of overhead transformers that do not meet loading criteria to prevent transformer failure.
-There were no overloaded transformers or transformer failures in the Tier 2 HFTD in 2022.
-4 Distribution construction standards improvements Engineering study of distribution construction standard improvements, which could provide additional risk reduction in the Tier 2 HFTD.
+Replaced 4 transformers in Tier 2 HFTD 4 Distribution construction standards improvements Engineering study of distribution construction standard improvements, which could provide additional risk reduction in the Tier 2 HFTD.
 An engineering study of conventional fuse replacements (2020).
 A program was created to replace all conventional fuses with CALFIRE "Exempt" fuses as discussed in Section 5.1.5.
-Field reclosers study is
+Field reclosers study is complete, but implementation is